Modern History Bridge

 - Learn about cultures via craft projects, cooking, and coloring pages depicting historic scenes

-- Read/listen to historic fiction books
+- Read/listen to historic fiction books and literature

 - Read/listen to biographies of important men and women in history